So, you’re a beginner or intermediate user of Excel and searching for the best Excel books that will take you somewhere

 OK.
-If you’re already introduced with Excel and know lots of general how-to features, then I will rate you as an intermediate Excel user.
+If you’re already introduced to Excel and know lots of general how-to features, then I will rate you as an intermediate Excel user.

 Choose these books for your reference.

 - Slaying Excel Dragons by Mike Girvin (Mike Girvin is the owner of the world’s most popular YouTube channel on Excel, ExcelIsFun)

 - Learn Excel 2013 Expert Skills with The Smart Method by Mike Smart

 - Learn Excel 2010 Expert Skills with The Smart Method by Mike Smart

-So, start with any of the above books, you will not regret.
+So, start with any of the above books, you will not regret it.
 If you’ve any questions or suggestions, please put them in the comment box below.